canonical/microceph/docs/charm/how-to/adding-file-osds.rst

 .. meta::
-   :description: How to add virtual OSDs for test clusters using charm-microceph.
+   :description: How to add virtual OSDs for test clusters using the MicroCeph charm.

 Add virtual OSDs for test clusters
 ===================================